-As noted above, the total funding available is divided into six funding pools.
+As noted above, the total funding available is divided into six funding pools, separately for public and private, not-for-profit colleges and universities, and for-profit institutions.
 For each pool, multiply each institution's relative share of the total student count by the funds available.
 The sum of these six calculations is the institution's total estimated allocation.